kcubero27/react-graphql-workshop/README.md

 Initialise a new project with [create-react-app](https://github.com/facebook/create-react-app).
 In this way, you won't need any additional configuration to start a ReactJS project.

 Run `npx create-react-app my-app --typescript` in your terminal and change _my-app_ for the name of your new directory.

+### Why ReactJS is not a framework
+The main big difference between those are that Angular is a framework while ReactJS is a library.
+Basically, if we create a new project with Angular, we will already have all the basic things such as the router, http...
+However, if we do it with ReactJS, we will need to install other libraries or implement our own things.
+For example, in case we need a router, we will have to install one (the most common one is react-router).
+Same happens for the http.

 ### React developer tools
 [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=es) is a Chrome extension that allows you to debug your application.